Generating Excel with Watermarks using .NET

 Excel does not have a built-in watermark feature, but you can simulate one by setting a full-page transparent background image.

-Excel has three view modes: "Normal," "Page Break Preview," and "Page Layout," plus the printing function, making for four scenarios.
-I have not yet found an effective method for "Page Break Preview," but the others can be configured as follows:
+Excel has three view modes: "Normal," "Page Break Preview," and "Page Layout," plus printing.
+Currently, I have not found an effective method for "Page Break Preview."
+For the others, you can use the following settings:

-• Setting an image in the Background allows the background image to be displayed in "Normal" and "Page Layout" modes.
+- Setting an Image in the Background displays the background image in "Normal" and "Page Layout" modes.

-• Setting an image in the Header allows the background image to be displayed in "Page Layout" mode and during "Printing."
+- Setting an Image in the Header displays the background image in "Page Layout" mode and when printing.

 Generating Full-Page Images